ShenduoZhang/shenduo.icu/index.md

 # Shenduo Zhang

-I'm an undergraduate at Xi'an Jiaotong University majoring statistics.
+I'm an PhD student at Georgia Institute of Technology, enrolled in 2021 August.
+My research interests are mathematical statistics with an emphasize on high-dimensional problems.

 <img class="image image--lg" src="/me.jpeg"/>
 <img class="image image--lg" src="/me1.png"/>